PSoC Lab 04: Keyboard Interface and Calculator

 Implement the following algorithm to "scan" the keypad in the char ReadKeypad() function.

 - Drive one-row wire high, and other rows low (Keypad_Rows_Write(R))

 - Read and test the states of the column wires (C = Keypad_Cols_Read())

 - If column C is high, it is shorted to row R

 - if column C is low, C is not shorted to any row wire & remains pulled down

 - Repeat steps 1 & 2, but with different row wire driven high (and others low)

-- A key press is detected if a column line is detected in the low state
+- A keypress is detected if a column line is detected in the low state

 - Lookup the ASCII table to find out the ASCII code of the pressed key

-- If no key is pressed then the function should return a null (zero value)
+- If no key is pressed, then the function should return a null (zero value)

-There is a short time delay from the time a pattern is written to an output port to the appearance of that pattern on the external pins.
+There is a short time delay from when a pattern is written to an output port to the appearance of that pattern on the external pins.
 After writing a pattern to an output port (to drive row lines), insert a short program delay before reading the input port and testing the keypad column lines.

 write to output port; // Row lines